truenas/middleware/docs/userguide/freenas_intro.rst

 * `Net-SNMP <http://net-snmp.sourceforge.net/>`_ has replaced :command:`bsnmpd` as the SNMP service.

+* The :file:`/usr/local/share/snmp/mibs/FREENAS-MIB.txt` MIB has been added for making ZFS statistics available via :command:`net-snmp`.

 * Support for WebDAV has been added which can be configured from :menuselection:`Services --> WebDAV`.
 This provides a file browser with HTTP authentication and optional SSL encryption.

 * The Linux jail templates have been removed as they were too experimental and limited to 32-bit.
 Instead, use the VirtualBox template, which installs a web-based instance of phpVirtualBox, and use that to install the desired Linux distro or any other operating system.

+* The various FreeBSD jail templates have been replaced with one FreeBSD template to reduce confusion in knowing which template to use.

 * Plugins and Jails now support DHCP configuration for IPv4 and IPv6.
 This should resolve most software connectivity issues when the network contains a DHCP server.

-* The cruciblewds, MediaBrowser, s3cmd, and Syncthing plugins have been added.
+* The cruciblewds, MediaBrowser, s3cmd, SickRage, Sonarr, and Syncthing plugins have been added.
 The Minidlna plugin has been removed as it is not supported by the current implementation of FastCGI.

 * Support for the Atheros AR813x/AR815x Gigabit Ethernet driver, `alc(4) <https://www.freebsd.org/cgi/man.cgi?query=alc>`_, has been added.